excel-soft-bootcamp/identify-objects-continued-ubedullahpatait/pageredirect.md

 - Browser Url doesn't change
 - when we need  to redirect between pages of the same server
-- Server.Transfer allows only relative URL
+- Server.Transfer allows only relative URL<br/>

   Ex: